In some cases, we earn commissions from affiliate links in our posts.

 Unfortunately, she doesn't get very far with her plans before the Metropolitan Police receive a letter suggesting she had something to do with her late husband's demise.
 Together with the help of her dashing neighbour George Hazelton, she'll work to clear her name.

-There are three books in the Countess of Harleigh series (as of July 2020).
+There are five books in the Countess of Harleigh series (as of July 2022).

 EDINBURGH TWILIGHT (IAN HAMILTON Mysteries Book 1)